DavidGeeraerts/AI/Glossory.md

 ## O

+### (OW) Open Weights
+> refers to AI models whose model weights (parameters learned during training) are publicly released alongside the model architecture, enabling users to freely use, modify, and redistribute the model.
+This contrasts with closed models (e.g., GPT-4, Claude), where only API access is provided, and weights are kept proprietary.
+Open weights models promote transparency, reproducibility, and community collaboration in AI research and development.

 ### Overfitting
 > is a common problem in machine learning where a model learns the training data too well, capturing noise and irrelevant patterns that do not generalize to new, unseen data.
 Overfitting occurs when a model is too complex relative to the amount of training data, leading to high performance on the training set but poor performance on the test set.